-1994 – The National Breast Cancer Foundation (NBCF) is founded and both David Jones and Estee Lauder Companies join as Corporate Partners.
+1994 – The National Breast Cancer Foundation (NBCF) is founded.
+David Jones and Estee Lauder Companies join as corporate partners.

 1997 – Fashion Targets Breast Cancer is launched.

 1997 – NBCF funds the establishment of KConFab, a national and international resource to study familial breast cancer.

 1998 – Women In Super establishes the Mother’s Day Classic, now the major fundraising event for breast cancer research in Australia.

 2000 – The Global Illumination campaign is launched with Estée Lauder Companies and iconic sites around Australia glow pink.

 2001 – Sarah Murdoch becomes the NBCF Patron.

 2002 – Pink Ribbon, Australia’s first ever women’s magazine focused on breast cancer, hits newsstands.